ruch798/Data-Visualization-Portfolio/Part2_FinalProject.md

 But to diversify the interview responses based on their usage patterns, I chose to interview:
 - a gaming enthusiast,
 - a social media influencer who can never miss an update online and
-- a programmer who is glued to the laptop for nearly the whole day
+- a programmer who is glued to the laptop for nearly the whole day.

 ### 3. Interview script
+**Context:**
+- Do you track your social media usage?

+**Audience:**
+- Who do you think is the intended audience for this?

+**Content:**
+- Was the content clear to follow?

+**Takeaways:**
+- What was your key takeaway?
+- Is there anything you find surprising or confusing?

+**Visuals:**
+- Did the charts help to grasp the information presented?
+- Did the visuals evoke a strong reaction?
+- Were the colors chosen thoughtfully?
+- Is there anything you would change or do differently?

 ### 4. Findings from the interviews